kevinyswong/kevinyswong.github.io/index.md

   undifferentiated unity of will, the unknowable thing-in-itself, which we cannot possibly perceive because it does not reside in space or time, and on the other is our representation of this will, which is all the phenomena in this world we do perceive.
-But further: space and time in the phenomena of the world fragment the will into pluralities—and here begins the psychological section—all forces and living creatures are instances of the will, everything striving and struggling in its will to live, competing against one another, failing to recognize everything and everyone else is also oneself, all part of the will.
+But further: space and time in the phenomenal world fragment the will into pluralities—and here begins the psychological section—all forces and living creatures are instances of the will, everything striving and struggling in its will to live, competing against one another, failing to recognize everything and everyone else is also oneself, all part of the will.
 Each individual desires and fights for its survival and growth, yet the objects one desires—satisfaction, happiness, gratification—dissipate soon after one attains them, and they never last and are therefore only illusory.
 More precisely, this passage summarizes Schopenhauer's psychological ideas:
   <blockquote>
   We have already seen in nature-without-knowledge her inner being as a constant striving without aim and without rest, and this stands out much more distinctly